Woods Hole Science Aquarium Programs

 The Aquarium's summer high school intern program attracts young people from around the country who are interested in animal care, working on special projects, attending seminars and training sessions, serving as naturalists on public collecting walks, and going on field trips to other local science labs and aquaria.

-The program is on hiatus in 2020.
-We look forward to accepting applications in 2021.
+The program is on hiatus.
+We look forward to accepting applications in 2022.

 College Interns (Summer)